 - The candidate NCO possesses a minimum score of 110 in aptitude of GT (not waiverable).

-- ERB or DA Form 2-1 reported profile must not exceed 222222.
+- DA Form 2-1 reported profile must not exceed 222222.
 Soldier must state they are deployable to a combat zone in accordance with Army Regulation (AR) 40-501 (Standards of Medical Fitness) and AR 600-60 (Physical Performance Evaluation System).
 A copy of existing medical profile must be included.
 DA Form 3349, Physical Profile (If PULHES is other than 111111), must submit copy of profile.

 - Verification the Soldier possesses a valid U.S. driver’s license.

 - Verification of a Family Care Plan for single parent or dual military Soldiers.

 - A verifying statement that the Soldier exhibits stability in personal affairs in accordance with AR 600-20 (Army Command Policy).

 - A verifying statement that the Soldier meets height and weight standards IAW AR 600-9 (The Army Weight Control Program).